On the Alexander polynomial of links in lens spaces

 As we have seen, the group of a link $L\subset L(p,q)$ is in a close relationship with the group of the classical link $L'\cup U\subset S^{3}$.
 Based on this relationship, Proposition~\ref{prop0} approximates the Alexander polynomial $\Delta (L)$ with the link polynomials of $L'\cup U$.
-Now we would like to describe the relation between the Alexander polynomials $\Delta (L)$ and $\Delta (L'\cup U)$ more precisely.
+Let us describe the relation between the Alexander polynomials $\Delta (L)$ and $\Delta (L'\cup U)$ more precisely.

-\begin{definition} Let $p$ and $q$ be positive coprime integers.
-Denote by $\lambda _{p,q}$ the rational function, given by \end{definition}
+\begin{defn} Let $p$ and $q$ be positive coprime integers.
+Denote by $\lambda _{p,q}$ the rational function, given by \end{defn}

-\begin{lemma} For any positive coprime integers $p$ and $q$ we have $\lambda _{p,q}(u)=\frac{\lambda _{1}(p,q)(u)}{u-1}$, where $\lambda _{1}(p,q)$ is a polynomial, not divisible by $(u-1)$. \end{lemma} \begin{proof} Since $\gcd(p,q)=1$, every root of the denominator is also a root of the numerator.
+\begin{lemma} For any positive coprime integers $p$ and $q$ we have $\lambda _{p,q}(u)=\frac{\lambda _{1}(p,q)(u)}{u-1}$, where $\lambda _{1}(p,q)$ is a polynomial not divisible by $(u-1)$. \end{lemma} \begin{proof} Since $\gcd(p,q)=1$, every root of the denominator is also a root of the numerator.
 The root $1$, however, is a double root of the denominator and a single root of the numerator. \end{proof}